HPCL/codepurrfect/src/dockerStuff/README.md

 commit one is interested in (either in the same container or a new one) all of that data will be available afterwards.

+The collected data can then be used for various data analyses as for example `logs/PetscContainerExplore.ipynb` presents.

+(*N.B* to start a jupyter notebook inside the container,
+run: `jupyter notebook --no-browser --allow-root --ip 0.0.0.0`)

 Once you're done, stop the container (by hitting CTRL-D) or by first listing running containers: `docker container ls`, retrieving